TaskRatchet/TaskRatchet.com/site/privacy.md

 We would like to send you email marketing communication which may be of interest to you from time to time.
 If you have consented to marketing, you may opt out later.

 You have a right at any time to stop us from contacting you for marketing purposes.
-If you no longer wish to be contacted for marketing purposes, please click on the unsubscribe link at the bottom of the email.
+If you no longer wish to be contacted for marketing purposes, please click on the unsubscribe link at the bottom of the email, or email us at support@taskratchet.com to request that we unsubscribe you.

 ## Legal grounds for processing personal information

 We rely on one or more of the following processing conditions:

 - our legitimate interests in the effective delivery of information and services to you;

 - explicit consent that you have given;

 - legal obligations.

 ## Access to data